razvan-puha/flstudio-plugin-organizer/README.md

 ## Usage

-From the root of this repository, run the following command:
+Open a terminal at the root of the project and run the following command:

 ```bash
 API_URL=http://localhost:8080 docker-compose up --detach